 A corporation is an artificial body created by law.
-The corporation has a legal existence separate from the individual people who comprise it.
+The corporation has a legal existence, or “personality”, that is separate from the individual people who constitute it.
 However, a company has the legal capacity of a natural person and therefore has the capacity to enter contractual relations (see s 124 Corporations Act 2001 (Cth)).
-This is so even if there is an express prohibition contained in the company’s constitution.
-Such transactions are not deemed void and beyond the company’s powers simply because the exercise of such powers is in breach of the restrictions placed in the company’s constitution (s 125(1)).
+This is so even if there is an express prohibition contained in the company’s constitution that governs its operations.
+Such transactions are not deemed void simply because the exercise of such powers is in breach of the restrictions placed in the company’s constitution (s 125(1)).

 A company has the capacity to enter contractual relations, but such relations are only binding on the company if those acting on behalf of the company do so with the company’s express or implied authority (s 126(1)).
 The courts have been quite liberal in their interpretation of implied authority.
 It has been found that in cases where directors with express authority have acquiesced and allowed a director with no authority to frequently enter contractual relations on behalf of the company, that such directors have implied authority and therefore can contractually bind the company.

 During their imprisonment, prisoners may enter contracts, including contracts to buy and sell property.
-The usual restrictions about supervision and censorship of anything coming into the prison still apply, so that the permission of Corrections Victoria is required before a prisoner may sign for, deliver or receive any document.
-(For further information, see “Communication advice and support” and “Employment and money” in Imprisonment and prisoner rights.)
+The usual restrictions about supervision and censorship of anything coming into prisons applies, so the permission of Corrections Victoria is required before a prisoner may sign for, deliver or receive any document.
+(For further information, see Imprisonment and prisoner rights.)

 Entering into a contract must involve the elements of free will and proper understanding of what each of the parties is doing.
 In other words, the consent of each of the parties to a contract must be genuine.
 Only where the essential element of proper consent has been given is there a contract that is binding upon the parties.
 The ultimate consequences of establishing that no proper consent was given to enter the contract are matters dealt with when considering remedies for breach of contract (see Taking action as a consumer).